soudippaul/url_shortener/README.md

-# url_shortener
+# URL Shortener
-# Develop a url shortener service in PHP
+# You will get an basic idea to Develop a url shortener service in PHP.